Callum027/ansible-collection-palworld-dedicated-server/README.md

 * `palworld_dedicated_server_service_group_gid` - The unique GID to assign to the service group.
     * *New in version 2.1.0.*
     * No existing group on the system must be using the GID set in this value.
-    * When set to `null`, let the system auto-generate a unique GID for the service group.
+    * When set to `null`, the system will automatically assign a unique GID for the service group.
     * Default is `null`.

 ### How-tos

-Here are a few short guides for how to configure the collection for some commonly useds setups.
+Here are a few short guides for how to configure the collection for some commonly used setups.

 #### Explicitly setting the service container names